FedeIra/Project-Backend-Movie/backend-nodejs/README.md

 - Login users,
 - Refresh JWT access token,
 - Add movies or TV shows to a user's wishlist,
-- Upload file to AWS S3 bucket,
+- Upload file to AWS S3 bucket and notify by email,
 - Get files list from AWS S3 bucket,
 - Get file url from AWS S3 bucket,
 - Get file from AWS S3 bucket, and